Gum Health in Tomball, TX

 The Primary Cause of Lost Teeth

 Gum disease is your mouth’s worst enemy, destroying more teeth than tooth decay.
 And it can be completely unnoticeable right up until you lose your teeth.
 If you’re experiencing bleeding gums when you brush or floss, or loose and shifting teeth, you may have gum disease.
-However, with early detection and new treatment options, it’s possible to control gum disease with a variety of non-surgical methods.
+However, with early detection and new treatment options, it’s possible to control gum disease with a variety of non-surgical methods from a dentist near you.

 Gum Disease Can Contribute to Heart Disease and Even Stroke